celo-org/docs/docs/validator/run/mainnet.md

 ### Environment Variables

-First we are going to set up the main environment variables related to the mainnet network.
+First we are going to set up the main environment variables related to the Mainnet network.
 Run these on both your **Validator** and **Proxy** machines:

 ```bash
 export CELO_IMAGE=us.gcr.io/celo-org/geth:mainnet